 To diagnose leg pain, the Imaging & Interventional Specialists team reviews your medical history, asks about your symptoms and lifestyle, and conducts a physical exam.
-Your provider carefully observes your legs, looking for signs of swelling, tenderness, or discolored skin.
+Your provider carefully observe your legs, looking for signs of swelling, tenderness, or discolored skin.

 If you have a high risk of blood clots, your provider also orders an angiogram.
 An angiogram is a diagnostic procedure that uses X-rays to capture images of your blood vessels.
 Before getting an angiogram, your provider injects a small amount of contrast dye into your body to make your veins more visible.